-What Is an Employee Assistance Program (EAP) and How Does It Work?
+What Is an Employee Assistance Program and How Does It Work?

 EAP Programs @ Mindway EAP

-• What an Employee Assistance Program is and who it serves
+• What an Employee Assistance Program is and who it supports

 • Different ways employees can access EAP services

-• The role of leadership in supporting EAP use
+• The role of EAP insights in proactive wellbeing management

 What Is an EAP?